-The Sabah Basin offers a number of exploration play types within its Tertiary reservoirs across various geological terranes.
+Northwest Borneo's Sabah Basin offers a number of exploration play types within its Tertiary reservoirs across various geological terranes.
 The main reservoir targets are thought to be Miocene carbonate platforms and pinnacle reefs developed on the mid-Miocene unconformity.

-In the structurally complicated inboard area there is a proven petroleum system in the fold and thrust belt with Miocene-Pliocene turbidites as the reservoir.
+In the structurally complicated inboard area, there is a proven petroleum system in the fold and thrust belt with Miocene-Pliocene turbidites as the reservoir.
 The key risk in this area is the variability of the reservoir.
-It is crucial to be able to image the targets clearly in order to map sweet spots and to delineate complex structures.
+It is crucial to be able to image the targets clearly in order to map sweet spots and delineate complex structures.

-Multisensor streamer acquisition provides the low frequency content and deep penetration required for advanced model building and Full Waveform Inversion (FWI) is used here to refine the velocity model.
+Multisensor streamer acquisition provides the low-frequency content and deep penetration required for advanced model building and Full Waveform Inversion (FWI) is used here to refine the velocity model.

 Targeted Velocity Model Building Improves Illumination Issues